pum-purum-pum-pum/asteroids2.0/progress.md

 * add text \/
-* move enemies,all stats, guns and ships etc into file for tweaking
+* move enemies,all stats, guns and ships etc into file for tweaking \/
-* * balance enemies and player stats
+* * balance enemies and player stats \+-/
-* circle enemies around
+* circle enemies around \easier do it with forces/
 * redo gui
 * * button selection
+* * skills information
 * * add score table

 * try move camera according to gun direction